-US sees five deadliest days since Covid-19 pandemic's start in last two weeks - Local News 8
+US sees five deadliest days since COVID-19 pandemic's start in last two weeks - Local News 8

-The nation’s total Covid-19 death toll has now climbed to more than 365,200, according to data from Johns Hopkins University.
-And another nearly 115,000 people could lose their life over the next four weeks, according to projections from the University of Washington’s Institute for Health Metrics and Evaluation.
+The nation’s total COVID-19 death toll has now climbed to more than 365,300, according to data from Johns Hopkins University.
+And another nearly 115,000 people could lose their lives over the next four weeks, according to projections from the University of Washington’s Institute for Health Metrics and Evaluation.

-In other words, the pandemic is not yet showing any signs of slowing down.
-Rather, across the country, states are reporting an increase in numbers.
+In other words, even though the US is working to distribute vital COVID-19 vaccines — a process criticized as being too slow — the pandemic is not yet showing any signs of slowing down.
+Rather, across the country, states are reporting increases in numbers.

 And while vaccinations are now several weeks in, it will be months before they’re widespread enough to make a meaningful impact in the pandemic’s course, experts have warned.

-The vaccine rollout will need a couple weeks to catch up, Dr. Anthony Fauci said Thursday, and if that doesn’t happen, changes will need to be made.
+The vaccine rollout will need a couple weeks to catch up to earlier projections, Dr. Anthony Fauci said Thursday.
+But if that doesn’t happen, changes will need to be made.

 “I think it would be fair to just observe what happens in the next couple of weeks,” he told NPR.
 “If we don’t catch up on what the original goal was, then we really need to make some changes about what we’re doing.”